Windows Server 2008 R2: Support lifecycle

+In August 2019, researchers reported that "all modern versions of Microsoft Windows" may be at risk for "critical" system compromise due to design flaws of hardware device drivers from multiple providers.

+Itanium

+Microsoft announced that Server 2008 R2 would be the last version of Windows supporting the Itanium architecture, with extended support to end on July 10, 2018.
+However, monthly security updates continued until January 14, 2020, and a final unscheduled update appeared in May 2020 via WSUS.

+Paid extended updates

+Windows Server 2008 R2 was eligible for the paid ESU (Extended Security Updates) program.
+This program allowed volume license customers to purchase, in yearly installments, security updates for the operating system until January 10, 2023, only for Standard, Enterprise, and Datacenter volume licensed editions.
+The program was included with Microsoft Azure purchases, and offered Azure customers an additional year of support, until January 9, 2024.

+Prior to the ESU program becoming available, Windows Server 2008 R2 was eligible for the now discontinued, paid Premium Assurance program (an add-on to Microsoft Software Assurance) available to volume license customers.
+Microsoft will, however, honor the program for customers who purchased it between March 2017 and July 2018 (while it was available).
+The program provides an extra six years of security update support, until January 13, 2026.
+This will mark the final end of all security updates for the Windows NT 6.1 product line and the Windows 7 codebase after 16 years, 5 months, and 22 days.

+Paid extended updates are not available for Itanium customers.

 Service Pack

 On February 9, 2011, Microsoft officially released Service Pack 1 (SP1) for Windows 7 and Windows Server 2008 R2 to OEM partners.
 Apart from bug fixes, it introduces two new major functions, RemoteFX and Dynamic Memory.
 RemoteFX enables the use of graphics hardware support for 3D graphics in a Hyper-V based VM.
 Dynamic Memory makes it possible for a VM to only allocate as much physical RAM as is needed temporarily for its execution.
 On February 16, SP1 became available for MSDN and TechNet subscribers as well as volume licensing customers.
 As of February 22, SP1 is generally available for download via the Microsoft Download Center and available on Windows Update.

 System requirements

 System requirements for Windows Server 2008 R2 are as follows: